History Department Bylaws

 •Syllabi must include a statement of learning outcomes.
 More information is available on the deparmental online website.
 This is a SACS requirement, and carries with it the implication that courses may be evaluated for whether they have met their teaching goals.
 Keep the goals short, clear, and doable!

-• A 400 level seminar may not enroll more than 15 students; in it students will be expected to write a paper (or papers) totaling not fewer than 15 pages.
+• A 400 level seminar may not enroll more than 15 students; in it students will be expected to write a paper a paper totalling not fewer than 20 pages.

 • The department has developed further guidelines describing the content of 100, 200, 300, and 400 level courses, which are available on the History Department’s Owlspace site.